johnsonandjohnson/Bodiless-JS/packages/vital-table/doc/README.md

 # Vital Table Component

 The Vital Table Component is based on the [BodilessJS Table Component](/Components/Table).
-The Vital Rich Table provides a design system for the table with a set, to help meet typical site-use design.
+The Vital Table applies a Vital Design System to the table, to help meet typical site-use design, as well as offer different design variations.
-It also provides a set of variations to the Flow Container that is available to the Content Editor.

 ## Content Editor Details